AtomSnow/BetterPlayerXP/README.md

 # Fork info

-This fork is meant to update the plugin to latest EXILED 2 and 3 in the future, and add much more features.
+This fork is meant to maintain the plugin by the community.

 # Installation